 - Considering the look on his face when it happened, and young MacGuffin's character in general, that's probably not the case.

 - In the ending scene, the three clans are returning home.
-As Fergus, Merida, and Elinor waved farewell, they notice the triplets wave back from one of the leaving ships.
+As Merida and her parents wave farewell, Fergus notices the triplets wave back from one of the leaving ships.
 Cue Fergus rowing after them in a dingy, visibly grumbling.
-With his deerhounds.
+With his two deerhounds.

 - There's also his telling the three Lords to "Show a little decorum!
 And no more fighting!"
 The last phrase you'd expect to hear from a Scottish Lord in that time period.